 Socialising your dog is pretty simple, if you know how.
 The main thing is to be cautious, and to ease your dog into the situation slowly.
 Make sure that they're comfortable before you take it to the next level, and always check with the other dog's owner before you let them too close

 If your dog seems a bit reluctant, try taking a bag of treats on the walk with you.
-All dogs love treats, and if you can put them in a good mood before they meet other dogs, they're likely to associate being social with that positive feeling of getting a treat.
+All dogs love treats.
+If you can put them in a good mood before they meet other dogs, they're likely to associate being social with that positive feeling of getting a treat.

-The main thing about socialising your dog is to keep it fun, for you and your pup!
-Just think, once they're socialised you can take them everywhere with you - what more could you want?!
+The main thing about remember when trying to socialise your dog is to keep it fun!
+Just think, once they're socialised you can take them everywhere with you...
+What more could you want?!